Graham Hughes: SOS Island

-Global Scouse Day

-Hughes is the founder of Global Scouse Day, a celebration of "all things Liverpool" held every year in his home town on his birthday.

-Anti-Brexit activism
+Political activism

 In the wake of the Brexit referendum, Hughes wrote to his local Labour Party MP, Stephen Twigg, threatening to stand against him in an upcoming election if he voted with the Conservative Party to activate Article 50 without any protection for EU citizens living in the UK or British citizens living in the EU (against the wishes of a majority of his constituents).
 When Theresa May called a snap election in April 2017, Hughes, true to his word, returned to the UK to run against Twigg as an independent candidate.
 He received 0.7% of the votes, subsequently losing his deposit having not met the 5% threshold.

 Since then, Hughes has been a vocal advocate of remaining in the European Union, leading and emceeing the "People's March For Europe" in September 2017.
 He stood as a candidate for the Liberal Democrats in the 2018 local government elections for his home ward of Knotty Ash, Liverpool and came third with just over 6% of the vote.